chienphamvu/tf-plan-summarizer/README.md

         *   The current text selection
         *   The current editor
         *   The clipboard
+        *   The current open file as a binary plan
     *   The extension will display a summary in a webview panel.
 2. Alternatively, use the `Terraform Plan Summarizer: Summarize In Place` command to format the plan directly in the editor.
     *   For this, the extension does not support to read the plan from the clipboard since it needs to do in-place replacement.